Majorizations for probability distributions, column stochastic matrices and their linear preservers: Introduction and main results

 The set of $n \times n$ permutation matrices is denoted by $P(n)$, with $P_{(ij)} \in P(n)$ representing the matrix obtained by interchanging rows $i$ and $j$ of the identity matrix $I$.
 For a linear operator $\Phi$ on $\mathbb{R}^n$, its matrix representation in the standard basis is denoted by $[\Phi]$.
 The cardinality of a set $X$ is denoted by $|X|$.

-Majorization provides a powerful mathematical framework for comparing degrees of disorder in vectors and matrices, with applications ranging from linear algebra and economic inequality measures to quantum information theory and statistical experiments.
+Majorization is a powerful mathematical framework for comparing degrees of disorder in vectors and matrices, with applications ranging from linear algebra and economic inequality measures to quantum information theory and statistical experiments.